I’m holding two cups of coffee in one hand while I fudge my key into the lock. I’ve got bigger hands in my dreams. What does that mean?

 The film crew is loading their equipment into the van and I experience the strongest déjà vu.

-Hand-in-jacket will become an inescapable meme sensation in the following months.
+‘Hand-in-Jacket’ will become an inescapable meme sensation in the following months.
 People of all ages, celebrities, the troops, movie stars, athletes, colonists, even dictators – the dashing Kim Jong-Chul will be famously buried in this pose – will have one hand down their jacket to tell everyone… well, no one, not even me, will know exactly what it means.
 It will be a kind of a free-for-all meme: ‘Hey, man, that’s not your sandwich.’
 Hand-in-jacket.
 ‘And then I said, your girl has the brain of a bird.’
 Hand-in-jacket.
 ‘Too much sun can age your skin.’
 Hand-in-jacket.

 The van is ready.
 As we’re walking towards it across the hangar, Mike turns to me and says, ’The metal tube looks like a dildo.
 Do you know any huge, huge girls?’
-The copper fuselage does make it look like an expensive toy.
+The copper fuselage does make the car look like an expensive toy.
 Mike is fidgety and I can’t help but think the blood therapy has changed more than just his body.
-He’s constantly horny and has acne for god’s sake.
+He’s constantly horny and has acne for god’s sake!
 I’m no genius, but he’s literally turning into one of those blood-hustling teenagers that are too dumb for colonisation.
 What are they saving up for?
 I don’t even vacuum anymore.
 What’s the point?
 I’ve thought about this.
 If I was to die of some disease or illness, I would keep the apartment in an impeccable state.
 But with this all-consuming downward cycle of orbits into a fiery, planet-ending death – who’s going to remember me as a tip-top, cleanly guy that really kept it together and once starred in a battery ad alongside Matthew McConaughey?

 A few hours later, we’re sitting, a little banged up, in Lathalfiel’s kitchen.
-The van got attacked by media terrorists in the Elfish suburbs and we had to crash the whole thing into a wall to escape a weaponised swarm of CRISPR bees.
+The van got attacked by media terrorists in the Elven suburbs and we had to crash the whole thing into a wall to escape a weaponised swarm of CRISPR bees.

 ‘Guys, I gotta go for a whizz.
 That ok?’
 I do need to ask my client – it’s contractual.
 Mike nods.
 The first cameraman, who suffered a broken wrist in the crash, cracks a smile.
 The whole table is feeling a little silly.
 I ask ‘What’s so funny?’